-OverviewMythic is a game development studio based in Fairfax, Virginia (USA).
-It is recognized for its massively multiplayer online role-playing games and it is currently a subsidiary of Electronic Arts.
+OverviewMythic was a game development studio based in Fairfax, Virginia (USA).
+It was recognized for its massively multiplayer online role-playing games and it was a subsidiary of Electronic Arts before its closure.

 The company was initially founded in 1995 as Interworld Productions by Mark Jacobs and Rob Denton.

 Both of them already had a long history in online game development at that time.
 Mark Jacobs founded Adventures Unlimited Software in 1984, responsible for commercial online RPGs such as Aradath launched that year (with a monthly subscription fee), and online versions of Dragon's Gate (1985) and Diplomacy.
 Rob Denton previously co-founded Interesting Systems in 1990 and was responsible for the multi-user BBS text-based RPG Darkness Falls (initially released in 1991 as Tempest).
 Much of the game code would later serve for the Mythic game Dark Age of Camelot.
 Many of the original developers of the individual companies eventually ending up working for Mythic.